dkesada/dbnR/README.md

 ## Current development

-As of today (17/03/2020), the main functionality of the package is running and working.
+As of today (06/04/2020), the main functionality of the package is running and working.
 In order of importance, the primary objectives are:

-  - To add examples of the main functionality of the package and fix R CMD checks in order to upload it to CRAN
   - To add an automatically generated shiny interface of the net
   - To run testing of some known unexpected behaviours on bn and dbn prediction (e.g. providing all variables as objective variables)